Feeding back on the Local Offer

 Parent carers have told us that they would love a list of “when your child turns this age, you might want to look at this”.

-Alice, our Local Offer Young Person’s Champion has been updating the Preparing for adult life section which will be ready soon.
-Read more about it in this news article.
+Alice, our Local Offer Young Person’s Champion has updated the Preparing for adult life section.

 Community Inclusion and Activity Team Calendar

 People find it hard to find out about the events being run and not everyone knew paper copies of the calendar were no longer posted out.